PowBambi/suppository/README.md

 REEEEEEEEEEEEEE I keep on getting blues.
 Oh so now we are working on a powerpoint worth 75 fuckin points.
 It's about 3 alternatives for halloween candy.
 I know.

 8:58 am.
 11/2/15.
 7 minutes left of class.
 Working on homework, failing.
 Will do later.
 Listening to I can't wait to be sad and alone on the edge of the universe.6 minutes left of class.
 These earbuds are not bad.
 It's 8:59 am and I already have a headache. makes me sad.
 Probably sinus headache.
 Sometimes my back gets shoots of pain.
 I didn't want to come to school today.
 9:00 am.
 At least no school tomorrow.
 That will be nice.

+Trump may be a democrat because he is bismirching the Republicans.
+He is looking like a guy hand delivered by the democrats.